 Set to launch in July 2026, Maryland’s Family and Medical Leave Insurance (FAMLI) Program will provide 12 weeks of paid leave (in a 12-month period) for Maryland employees.
-The program will be funded though a new payroll tax and provide up to $1,000 per week for eligible employees with certain life events such as health conditions or family caregiving responsibilities.
+The program will be funded through a new payroll tax and provide up to $1,000 per week for eligible employees with certain life events such as health conditions or family caregiving responsibilities.
 Additionally, employees may be eligible for an additional 12 weeks, allowing up to 24 weeks in total if necessary.

 - Unlike the federal Family and Medical Leave Act (FMLA), which only guarantees unpaid leave, FAMLI provides paid leave and broadens the coverage to include part-time workers, small business employees, and a wider array of family members for caregiving purposes.